inikishev/beat-manipulator/README.md

   - `b` - bitcrush. `1b4` will bitcrush it.
   - `g` - gradient, sounds like highpass. `1g1` is the recommended value
   - `c` - channel.
 If not followed by number, swaps channels.
 If followed by 0, plays only left channel.
 If 1, only right channel
+  - mixing effects - `1s2rd8` - take first beat, play at 2x speed, reversed, and downsampled.
 You can also define your own effects.
 Check `BM_EFFECTS` dictionary from `beat_manipulator/effects.py`, this is where it reads effects from.
 You can add new stuff to that dictionary and use your own effects this way, or specify your own dictionary when using `your_song.beatswap(..., effects: dict)` with your `effects` argument.
 By default that argument points to `BM_EFFECTS` dictionary.
 #### math
 mathematical expressions with `+`, `-`, `*`, `/`, and `**` are supported.
 For example, if you write `1/3` anywhere in the pattern, to slice beats or as effect value, it will be replaced by 0.3333...
 #### using samples
-To use samples, provide them in `samples` argument to your_song.beatswap(..., samples: dict).
-The dictionary should look like this: `{'sample name' : 'path to your sample or numpy array of your sample or bm.song object`, 'sample2 name' : 'path or audio 2, ...}.
+To use samples, provide them in `samples` argument to `your_song.beatswap(..., samples: dict)`.
+The dictionary should look like this: `{'sample name' : 'path to your sample or numpy array of your sample or bm.song object', 'sample2 name' : 'path or audio 2', ...}`.
 It supports both loading audio files from a path, and directly loading arrays.

 Then in pattern, you can use quotes (`'`, `"`, or `` ` ``) to access samples.
 For example: `1; "sample_name"` will put that sample on top of 1st beat.
 Samples are treated just like beats, you can apply effects to them, use any joining operators.